melionel/promptflow-copilot/readme.md

 - Understand user's existing code and turned it into promptflow [Done]
 - Help user to generate bulktest input data [Done]
 - Help user to generate evaluation flow [Done]
-- Parse and improve an existing promptflow [TODO]
+- Parse and improve an existing promptflow [WIP]

 ## How to use